 - Small RNA discovery (smRNA-Seq)

 - Gene regulation & epigenetic analysis (ChIP-Seq)

 - Single cell genomics with Fluidigm C1 IFCs

 Pricing for HiSeq 4000 sequencing is broken into two components: library preparation and sequencing cost.
 Library preparation is charged on a per sample basis and varies by type.
 Sequencing charges are based on the length of the sequencing run and whether it is a single direction, paired end.

 The current charges for using these services are listed on the Genomics Services Price List.
-Recipients of Connecticut Stem Cell Research Fund awards and YSCC members will be charged a discounted rate.
 We welcome external customers including foreign non-profit institutions, please contact Mei Zhong for more information.

 Mei Zhong, PhD, Genomics Core’s Technical Director, working on the Illumina HiSeq 4000 sequencing system.
 It can generate 1.5TB of data in a single run.

 In additional to standard services, Genomics Core offers collaboration with individual researchers who wish to go beyond the standard Illumina protocols to suit their research project needs.
 The Core has developed custom protocols for mRNA and ChIP libraries at considerably lower costs.
 We have performed SMART-Seq from very low total RNA input (e.g. <100 ng).
 The Core has also sequenced with customized adaptors and primers.
 To study RNA protein binding complex, we sequenced RIP-Seq and also screened a very large shRNA library using the same technology.
 The Core also performed CLIP-Seq and HiC/3C-Seq sequencing.

 How to obtain service from YSCC Genomics Core and what you will expect of your data: